Connect with us

 News & Press Releases

 It’s been a tough year for the hip-hop community, and last night it suffered another huge loss.
-Our social media timelines are full of people paying tribute and showing love to Nova Scotia-born Ryan Lorde, better known as Littles the General.
+Our social media timelines are full of people paying tribute and showing love to Nova Scotia-born Ryan Lorde, better known as Littles The General.

 Littles was killed last night in Georgetown, Ontario, roughly an hour outside of Toronto.
 According to the Halton Hills News, several shots were heard around 11 p.m. in the area of Monarch Drive and Niagara Trail.
 When police arrived, Littles was found outside of a home with fatal gun shot wounds.
 No arrests have been made in the case.